 Our work builds on several related literatures including research on household life cycle saving patterns.3 We depart from conventional intertemporal models in that we allow for the endogenous choice of a saving technology with returns and costs that depend on a consumer's level of financial knowledge.
-In this way, we extend the portfolio choice literature (e.g. Cocco, Gomes, and Maenhout 2005) in which returns are assumed to be exogenous and consumers decide only how much they will invest in risky assets.
+In this way, we extend the portfolio choice literature (e.g., Cocco, Gomes, and Maenhout 2005) in which returns are assumed to be exogenous and consumers decide only how much they will invest in risky assets.
 Our work is also informed by prior studies that examine patterns of financial knowledge in the general population.
 For instance, Bernheim (1998) was among the first to note that many U.S. consumers display low levels of financial literacy.
-Hilgert, Hogarth, and Beverly (2003) showed that most Americans do not understand basic financial concepts including key aspects of bonds, stocks, and mutual funds.
-The National Council for Economic Education's report (NCEE 2005) detailed widespread knowledge gaps regarding fundamental economic concepts among high school students, as did Mandell (2008).
+Mandell (2008) reported widespread knowledge gaps regarding fundamental economic concepts among high school students.
 Lusardi and Mitchell's (2011a) Health and Retirement Study (HRS) modules on planning and financial literacy confirmed that many older individuals (age 50+) could not do simple computations nor did they grasp basic inflation and risk diversification concepts.
-Similar patterns also characterize younger adults (Lusardi, Mitchell, and Curto 2010; Lusardi and Mitchell 2014), and there is considerable heterogeneity in the population.
-Understanding the determinants of this heterogeneity is paramount.4
+Similar patterns also characterize younger adults (Lusardi and Mitchell 2014), and there is considerable heterogeneity in the population.
+Understanding the determinants of this heterogeneity is of paramount importance.4

-3See, for instance, Cagetti (2003); DeNardi, French, and Jones (2011); Gourinchas and Parker (2002); Hubbard, Skinner, and Zeldes (hereafter HSZ 1995); and Scholz, Seshadri, and Khitatrakun (hereafter SSK 2006).
+3See, for instance, Cagetti (2003); De Nardi, French, and Jones (2011); Gourinchas and Parker (2002); Hubbard, Skinner, and Zeldes (hereafter HSZ 1995); and Scholz, Seshadri, and Khitatrakun (hereafter SSK 2006).

-Some previous researchers have also suggested that financial knowledge is an endogenously-determined choice variable.
+Some previous researchers have also suggested that financial knowledge is an endogenouslydetermined choice variable.
 For example, Delavande, Rohwedder, and Willis (2008) posited that investment in financial knowledge is akin to human capital investment, but their static model could not trace life cycle wealth patterns.
 Jappelli and Padula (2013) discussed investments in financial knowledge, but their model did not explore implications for wealth inequality.
 Both papers built on the seminal work of Ben-Porath (1967) and Becker (1975), who modeled the economic decision to invest in human capital by linking education to wages.
 As with other human capital models, we assume that consumers have a basic level of sophistication regarding numeracy (e.g., knowledge of compound interest) so they can assess the returns from investing in knowledge.
 On a continuum from basic to sophisticated, financial knowledge incorporates the acquisition of particular skills as well as having information and awareness of financial products.
+Hence, in our framework, financial knowledge is not an innate trait; instead, it is acquired by investment throughout the life cycle.
 Our contribution is to model financial knowledge investment using a rich intertemporal setting with decision-making under many realistic sources of uncertainty; this approach permits us to evaluate the quantitative importance of financial knowledge and to perform informative policy experiments.

-Our work also helps understand recent empirical findings regarding financial knowledge and economically consequential outcomes.
-For example, our analysis is consistent with evidence of a positive empirical link between financial knowledge and wealth holdings.5 Additionally, our model helps explain why highly knowledgeable consumers may be
+Our work also helps us understand recent empirical findings regarding financial knowledge and economically consequential outcomes.
+For example, our analysis is consistent with evidence of a positive empirical link between financial knowledge and wealth holdings.5 Additionally, our model helps explain why highly knowledgeable consumers may be more likely to participate in the stock market, which below is represented by the use of a sophisticated investment technology.6

-4Low levels of financial skills are not only a problem in the United States; the Organization for Economic Co-operation and Development (OECD 2005) and the Survey of Health, Aging and Retirement in Europe (SHARE) report that respondents around the world also score poorly on several numeracy and financial literacy scales (Christelis, Jappelli, and Padula 2010).
-Lusardi and Mitchell (2011b, 2014) review various studies documenting low financial literacy levels around the world.
+4Low levels of financial skills are not only a problem in the United States, as indicated by the Organisation for Economic Co-operation and Development (OECD 2005).
+Lusardi and Mitchell (2011b, 2014) review a range of studies documenting low financial literacy levels around the world.